Goadby Marwood Hall

 Following Samuel's death, the Goadby Marwood estate was directed by the Court of Chancery to be sold on behalf of creditors and was purchased by Peter Wyche in 1735.
 The Wyche family lived at the Hall through the mid-1700s and made further alterations to the property resulting in the building we see today, the façade of which dates to around 1750.

 Peter Wyche was born in 1708 in the Indian province of Gujarat, the son of a wealthy East India Company Merchant.
 He lived at Goadby Marwood Hall until his death in 1763.
-Wyche’s eldest son, named Peter after his father, died in infancy, and his youngest son, John, a Lieutenant in the Royal Horse Guards, died just four years after his father.
+Wyche’s eldest son, named Peter after his father, died at the age of 15, and his youngest son, John, a Lieutenant in the Royal Horse Guards, died just four years after his father.
 Peter Wyche also had two daughters, one predeceased her father, and the other was born severely disabled.
 Hence, the Goadby Marwood estate remained in the family for just 30 years.

 In 1765, an act was passed conferring the estate of the late Peter Wyche to John, Marquis of Granby, eldest son and heir apparent of the 3rd Duke of Rutland, for the sum of £30,000.